TheAlloyTeam/alloy/README.md

 ## Upcoming features

-* **Grids** - more grids than you can shave a stick at, with systems that work for varying viewport siszes.
+* **Grids** - more grids than you can shake a stick at, with systems that work for varying viewport sizes.
-* **LESS** - base styles, mixins and patterns using the atom, molecule & organism theory.
+* **LESS** - base styles, mixins and patterns using atomic theory.
 * **Templates** - templates & patterns constructed with handlebars to help you start quickly.
 * **Grunt** - the system will use grunt to do a lot of the legwork and compilation of your static site.